Watts-Lab/deliberation-assets/projects/exaptation/revision_202503/instructions.md

 - If anyone enters the wrong label, nobody earns any points.

 ### You will play four rounds of labeling and recall, with different images in each round.

+- You will have a maximum of 5 minutes to discuss in the first round, 3 minutes in the second round, and 90 seconds in the third and fourth rounds.
+- You may reuse labels between rounds, but not within a round.

 ---